 If you are an employer interested in scheduling a tour or would like to learn more about Metropolitan Community College’s Re-entry Center and 180 RAP, please contact Marji VoorVart or Diane Good-Collins.
 If you would like to forego the tour and receive potential employment referrals from 180 RAP, complete the online Employment Referral Information Form or if for reason you cannot fill out the online form, please complete the Employment Referral Information downloadable form and scan to firstname.lastname@example.org

-New 180 RAP projects beginning soon - more details to come:
+New 180 RAP projects - more details to come:

-IT Technician Academy - to be provided at Omaha Correctional Center with funding from the Google Impact Challenge Nebraska grant
+IT Technician Academy - provided at Omaha Correctional Center funded by the Google Impact Challenge Nebraska grant

-Living In Freedom Everyday (LIFE) Project - to be provided to re-entry individuals and OCC, CCC-O, CCC-L populations returning to the Omaha area upon release with funding from the Bureau of Justice Administration
+Living In Freedom Everyday (LIFE) Project - to be provided to re-entry individuals and OCC, CCC-O, CCC-L populations returning to the Omaha area upon release funded by a grant from the Bureau of Justice Administration

 Telephone: 531-622-7368 or 531-MCC-RENT